Huawei Mate 60: Processors

 The Mate 60 is the first Huawei smartphone to feature a 7 nm SoC designed and manufactured in mainland China, despite the imposition of US sanctions on the company.

 The HiSilicon Kirin 9000S CPU is a SoC supposed to consist of four high-performance cores (one at up to 2.62 GHz and three at up to 2,150 MHz) that is based on HiSilicon's custom TaiShan microarchitecture and four energy-efficient cores (up to 1,530 MHz) based on ARM's Cortex 510.
 The Mate 60 also uses the Maleoon 910 graphics processing unit operating at up to 750 MHz.

 Network communications

 According to third-party testing, after inserting the SIM card, the Mate 60 does not show a 5G connection and Huawei does not mention supporting 5G in the parameter details; the actual network speed test shows that its performance is 5G.
 Reports also believe that it has the ability to support 5G.

 Huawei focuses more on promoting its satellite capabilities.
 The Mate 60 supports satellite call functions through the Tiantong system and short message sending and receiving functions through the Beidou system.

 The Mate 60 also supports NearLink, a short-range wireless communication technology that combines the features of Bluetooth and Wi-Fi with enhanced prerequisites and can be used in the future with Internet of Things and Internet of Vehicles.

 Camera

-At the end of 2023, the Mate 60 Pro+ had the best smartphone camera in the world, according to DxOMark.
+At the end of 2023, the Mate 60 Pro+ had the best smartphone camera in the world, according to DxOMark.Mate 60 camera supports maximum of 60 frames per second video recording at 4k.